With no monthly service charges and money back on ATM fees, Alliant High-Rate Checking really pays.

 Bottom line: Blue Apron is the best food delivery service in terms of budget -- their Family Plan is the cheapest per serving of all the meal delivery services we looked at – but you roll the dice a bit by not getting to choose exactly which recipes you’ll get each week.

-How it works: Plated sends pre-measured ingredients and recipes for the meals you select each week out of their 11 options.
+How it works: Plated sends pre-measured ingredients and recipes for the meals you select each week out of their 20 options (plus desserts).
 There’s no contract required, with options to change your delivery days, skip weeks, swap recipes or switch up servings at any time.
 It’s pretty flexible, and they have a mobile app.

 Dietary restrictions: All ingredients are handled in the same facility, so they recommend using your best judgment when considering dietary restrictions.

-Bottom line: Plated is the most expensive per serving, but their array of options – meals, servings, frequency – make this the best meal delivery service for you to get exactly what you want, when you want it.
+Bottom line: Plated is more expensive than Blue Apron per serving, but their array of options – meals, servings, frequency – make this the best meal delivery service for you to get exactly what you want, when you want it.

 How much Freshly costs: 4, 6, 9 or 12 meals per week.
 4 meals $12.50/meal, 6 or 9 meals $9.99/meal, 12 meals $8.99/meal.
 Free shipping.